A promising performance for Villa ahead of 2017/18 season!

 VILLA WOMEN MAKE CUP FINAL!

-MVWFC vs Worthing Town Ladies Reserves – Sussex Women’s League Challenge Cup: Semi-final, 26th of February 2017
+MVWFC vs Worthing Town Ladies Reserves – SCWGFL Women’s League Challenge Cup: Semi-final, 26th of February 2017

 Palatine Park, 2.30pm Kick Off.